agam778/Agam-Calculator/README.md

 (Note : This app is made using Python)

-It is a basic and lightweight calculator application which can be used in Windows XPand Above.
+It is a basic and lightweight calculator application which can be used in Windows XP and Above.

 (Note: Works good in Maximized mode.)